ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+7 JavaScript Features From 2025–2026 You’re Probably Not Using Yet (But Should Be) - <a href="https://javascript.plainenglish.io/7-javascript-features-from-2025-2026-youre-probably-not-using-yet-but-should-be-cb2c1bd32456?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `CodeInsights`**

+<blockquote>ES2025 shipped in June 2025.
+ES2026 landed June 30, 2026.
+Most of what’s in them isn’t flashy — it’s the kind of boring, practical fix…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+10 Browser Features That Can Improve JavaScript Performance - <a href="https://javascript.plainenglish.io/10-browser-features-that-can-improve-javascript-performance-a1d95229e3c6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Huzair Awan`**

+<blockquote>Move the right work closer to the platform.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+AI-Powered Java Full Stack Development: What Developers Should Know - <a href="https://medium.com/@veligodunaveenkumar/ai-powered-java-full-stack-development-what-developers-should-know-9b51a16bd866?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Veligodunaveenkumar`**

+<blockquote>Java full stack development is changing rapidly.
+For years, a Java full stack developer was primarily expected to build REST APIs…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Top Things to Look for in a Web Development Course in Lucknow - <a href="https://medium.com/@barrownzlearningacademyl/top-things-to-look-for-in-a-web-development-course-in-lucknow-be07acc00a27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Barrownz Learning Academy`**

 <blockquote>Lucknow’s tech scene has grown rapidly over the last few years, and with that growth has come a flood of institutes claiming to offer the…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 Why Enterprise React Applications Often Need More Than a Basic Data Table - <a href="https://medium.com/@vishal.p_95435/why-enterprise-react-applications-often-need-more-than-a-basic-data-table-6082448d45b6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Building a table in React is relatively easy.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>6.
 The Hidden Costs of Cutting Corners on JavaScript Development - <a href="https://medium.com/@meritoriouscodecrafters2024/the-hidden-costs-of-cutting-corners-on-javascript-development-08067795fae7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meritorious CodeCrafters Private Limited`**

 <blockquote>The cheapest quote for a JavaScript project rarely stays the cheapest option once the application is actually in production.
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>7.
 A Step-by-Step Guide to Choosing and Using a JavaScript Library in 2026 - <a href="https://medium.com/@vishal.p_95435/a-step-by-step-guide-to-choosing-and-using-a-javascript-library-in-2026-c15b2c9daabc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vishal P`**

 <blockquote>Choosing a JavaScript library is one thing.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>8.
 JavaScript Performance Isn’t About Writing Fewer Lines - <a href="https://javascript.plainenglish.io/javascript-performance-isnt-about-writing-fewer-lines-ef2143ebeeda?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mahad Nadeem`**

 <blockquote>What actually matters when optimizing real applications.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>9.
 Ionify 0.37 Is Here — Faster Builds, Less Repeated Work, Fewer Plugins - <a href="https://medium.com/@khaledm.adelsalem/ionify-0-37-is-here-faster-builds-less-repeated-work-fewer-plugins-7becb4e535f7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Khaled Salem`**

 <blockquote>And instead of starting with architecture, I want to start with the thing frontend developers usually care about first:
 Continue reading on Medium »</blockquote>

-<h3>7.
-Python vs JavaScript: Which Is Better for Your Next App? - <a href="https://medium.com/wedowebappsllc/python-vs-javascript-which-is-better-for-your-next-app-8a9022619d78?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pratik Patel`**

-<blockquote>Compare Python vs JavaScript for your next app, including key differences, use cases, performance, benefits, and how both can work…
-Continue reading on wedowebappsllc »</blockquote>

-<h3>8.
-Choosing a JavaScript Framework for Enterprise Applications in 2026 - <a href="https://medium.com/@vishal.p_95435/choosing-a-javascript-framework-for-enterprise-applications-in-2026-a6af9172f028?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishal P`**

-<blockquote>Choosing a JavaScript Libraries framework for an enterprise application isn’t simply a question of which framework is the most popular.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+The 60-Line TypeScript Interface Quietly Running Half Your Validation Stack - <a href="https://mozzammeluiu.medium.com/the-60-line-typescript-interface-quietly-running-half-your-validation-stack-7ea4fbae34be?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Mozzammel Haque`**

+<blockquote>TypeScript just became the #1 language on GitHub — and the report’s own explanation is that type systems are the safety net AI-generated…
+Continue reading on Medium »</blockquote>

+<h3>2.
 TypeScript errors you’ll face in every React project… and how to fix them - <a href="https://medium.com/@javieroh94/typescript-errors-youll-face-in-every-react-project-and-how-to-fix-them-2a1e0db57dfd?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hyunjin Oh`**

-<blockquote>Working with TypeScript can be a bit intimidating at first if you come from JavaScript.
-Let’s say the first couple of days it might feel…
+<blockquote>Not a Medium member?
+Read the story for free here!
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 10 TypeScript Practices That Make Your Codebase Better - <a href="https://akshattriv.medium.com/10-typescript-practices-that-make-your-codebase-better-1e458fb3275e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akshat Trivedi`**

 <blockquote>Practical patterns for writing TypeScript that remains readable, maintainable, and useful as your application grows.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Discriminated Unions: The TypeScript Feature That Makes Bugs Impossible - <a href="https://medium.com/@ignatovich.dm/discriminated-unions-the-typescript-feature-that-makes-bugs-impossible-6cd8f207b3c4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Frontend Highlights`**

 <blockquote>Imagine a bug notification lands in your inbox or messages:
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 TypeScript for JavaScript Developers: A Practical Beginner’s Guide - <a href="https://medium.com/cheatsheats/typescript-for-javascript-developers-a-practical-beginners-guide-03b0f0680c1e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Vijeet Deliwala`**

 <blockquote>If you already know JavaScript, learning TypeScript is not like learning an entirely new programming language.
 Continue reading on Cheatsheats »</blockquote>

-<h3>5.
+<h3>6.
 Native Control Flow in Angular: Migrating from *ngIf and *ngFor to @if/@for/@switch - <a href="https://levelup.gitconnected.com/native-control-flow-in-angular-migrating-from-ngif-and-ngfor-to-if-for-switch-26ce2940834c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Duncan Faulkner`**

 <blockquote>*ngIf and *ngFor have been the shape of Angular templates for a decade.
 They still work, nothing is deprecated out from under you - but…
 Continue reading on Level Up Coding »</blockquote>

-<h3>6.
+<h3>7.
 Advanced TypeScript: Mastering extends, infer, keyof Loops, and the as Syntax - <a href="https://medium.com/@omimouni33/advanced-typescript-mastering-extends-infer-keyof-loops-and-the-as-syntax-410fb0c7b630?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `_pp`**